madeline-scyphers/Procyon-Wiki/docs/Factions/Counters Guild.md

   - Torx Verron (chief executive, calculating, ruthless, expansionary).
   - Rintar Ix (operations head, conniving, jealous, sly).
   - Broq Vsigh (repository head, honorable, meticulous).
-turf: Numerous shadow repositories storing mysterious items in high-tech vaults, and a currency exchange on [[Procyon/Rin/Warren|Procyon/Rin/Warren]].
+turf: Numerous shadow repositories storing mysterious items in high-tech vaults, and a currency exchange on [Warren](../Procyon/Rin/Warren.md#).
 quirks: Counters Guild members sign contracts for cycles of labor at a time and are paid up-front.
 Any breach of the contract can be punished harshly.
-situation: Torx is playing Guild politics, aiming to show that the [[Guild of Engineers|Guild of Engineers]].
+situation: Torx is playing Guild politics, aiming to show that the [Guild of Engineers](Guild%20of%20Engineers.md).
 He's spent vast sums on this, betting he’ll get it back once the Counters take over.
 ---
 ## Tier